-Seattle is considering following in the footsteps of cities like London, Stockholm, Singapore and Milan to introduce a charge for driving on the roads.
-What can Seattle and its inhabitants learn from other cities that have implemented road user charging?
+Seattle is considering following in the footsteps of London, Stockholm, Singapore, and Milan to introduce a charge for driving on the city's roads.
+What can Seattle and its residents learn from other cities that have implemented road user charging?

 Apr 12, 2018 The Seattle Times